Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 ### Colour Scheme

 <img width="56" alt="Screen Shot 2023-05-04 at 13 29 29" src="https://user-images.githubusercontent.com/111317260/236205297-4a7eaf21-4fcd-4265-a6ea-ae74d2b8d751.png"> rgb(67, 97, 67)

 <img width="52" alt="Screen Shot 2023-05-04 at 13 29 21" src="https://user-images.githubusercontent.com/111317260/236205393-d3c108cf-dd44-46b5-a9fd-e868e202fde1.png"> white

 <img width="46" alt="Screen Shot 2023-05-04 at 13 29 14" src="https://user-images.githubusercontent.com/111317260/236205480-bd0f07f5-e2be-404d-9a0f-b38ea4601b39.png"> rgb(175, 174, 174)

 <img width="37" alt="Screen Shot 2023-05-04 at 13 29 08" src="https://user-images.githubusercontent.com/111317260/236205500-4725147f-fe68-435b-8f91-c3a74f8a88b5.png"> #2ecc71

 ### Typography
 Lato, sans-serif was used for the website name , navbar , easy to read for any user.

-Fantasy was used for the for the text across the body of the site including the blog posts.
+oswald was used for the for the text across the body of the site including the blog posts.